+America's fourth-largest city

 is a cosmopolitan

-destination, filled with worldclass dining, arts, hotels,
+destination, filled with

+excellent dining, arts, hotels,

 shopping and nightlife.
 Take

 a stroll through the historic

-Heights, spend the day
+Heights; spend the day

 exploring the Museum

 District or head down to

 Space Center Houston.

 Later on, grab a bite in one

 of dozens of award-winning

 restaurants, or hang out with

 the cool kids on Washington

 Avenue.
-There's always
+There is always

 something to do in this

 Southern hospitality meets

 urban chic city.
 Come

+explore YOUR Houston!